JanRland/Diabetes/README.md

 # Data
 A detailed description of the data set can be found [here](https://www.sciencedirect.com/science/article/pii/S0933365719301083?via%3Dihub#bib0125).
-We split the data set into
+We split the data set into training, validation and test data set.
+In contrast to the [first analysis](https://www.sciencedirect.com/science/article/pii/S0933365719301083?via%3Dihub#bib0125) of the data set, cross-validation and upsampling techniques were applied to improve the classification performance and avoid overfitting.

 # Getting started
 The augmented data can be generated using the Preprocessing.py script in the src folder.
 The training routine is defined by the Training.py script in the src folder.
 The weights of the resulting DenseNet201 is saved in the result folder.
 In order to use